khammen/khammen.github.io/README.md

 ##### Week of 9/16

 9/19 Touched up the HTML site a tad, integrated the linked video directly.
 After reading feedback from the TA, disregarded my previous plan and decided to work on React.
 It's proving to be less of a challenge than I anticipated; I hadn't really realized it was just a sort of extension on Javascript.
 Particularly interesting in the tutorial though, was the section on the importance of immutability; while it's something I thought about a little during past classes, the ability to reference prior states (beyond just returning to a specific turn in tic-tac-toe) suddenly seems commonplace and important everywhere, as it's the same way that things like text editors can Undo and Redo.
 (It also probably makes debugging easier, since you can see exactly what happended at any given point, or compare directly to a prior iteration to see what changed).
 It's also rather reminiscent of the version control that Git provides!

+9/21 Seemed like there's a lot you can do with React, and it incorporates some of the other things, so I'm setting out on making a Hangman game through it.
+Progress updates will be listed here.

 #### Weekly Goals (TODO)
 Week of 9/9: